kamaal44/inet/showcases/emulation/babel/doc/index.rst

 instances of the Babel daemon.

 Note that the emulation example only runs on Linux.
-For an introduction to emulation in INET, read the TODO section in the User's Guide.
+For an introduction to emulation in INET, read the :doc:`Emulation section </users-guide/ch-emulation>` in the User's Guide.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/emulation/babel <https://github.com/inet-framework/inet/tree/master/showcases/emulation/babel>`__